Lilia Moritz Schwarcz

 Her main fields of study are anthropology and history of 19th-century Brazil, focusing on the Brazilian Empire, social identity, slavery and race relations between White and Afro-Brazilian peoples.

 Schwarcz is Jewish.
 In 1986, she co-founded the Companhia das Letras publishing house with her husband Luis Schwarcz.
 She is a curator for the São Paulo Museum of Art, and writes a column at the news website Nexo Jornal.

+In 2024, Lilia was elected to occupy seat number 9 of the Academia Brasileira de Letras (ABL).